revault/practical-revault/transactions.md

 by the participants and kept obfuscated by the properties of P2WSH, as the emergency transactions are never meant to be used.

+The Emergency `scriptPubKey` is not known to the managers.

 ### vault_emergency_tx